mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 This example highlights an important point: **the <u>data structures</u> our programs use can determine whether our code will scale as the amount of data grows, or whether we'll need to rewrite everything from scratch every six months.** From quickly finding the shortest path between locations, to always serving the highest-priority items in a constantly-changing list, to instantly and securely confirming whether an inputted password is correct, choosing the right data structures is critical for scalable code.

 In this post, we'll cover a few common data structures, discussing their strengths and weaknesses and when they're used.
 (A binary search tree is great for indexing databases but bad for generating password hashes, for example.)
-We'll implement the structures in Python, then demonstrate some use cases with [Leetcode](https://leetcode.com/) questions.<sup>[[1]](#1-intro)</sup>
+We'll implement the structures in Python, then demonstrate some use cases with [Leetcode](https://leetcode.com/) questions.

+Even if your daily work never ventures into languages low enough to worry about memory management, you'll learn how R and Python store your data under the hood.
+And on a more blunt level, this post will give you foundational knowledge for the coding sections of [FAANG](https://en.wikipedia.org/wiki/Big_Tech#FAANG) tech interviews, if that's something that interests you!

 ## Table of contents
 * [Getting started](#getting-started)